DevOpsPlayground/zero-trust-kyverno/terraform/readme.md

 Replace <your-subscription-id> with your Azure subscription ID.
 The output will look like this:
 ```
 ### To configure KUBECONFIG and gain access to your cluster
-Next change directory to the root (terraform folder)
+Next change directory to the root (folder)
 In the get-kube-config.sh script, you'll need to define the following variables
 ```
 SP_APP_ID="xxxxxx-xxx-xxxx-xxxx-xxxxx"       # Service Principal app ID